Shift3/standards-and-practices/.github/ISSUE_TEMPLATE/epic-issue-template.md

 ---

 ## Desired Feature
-A clear and concise description of what the feature is and what it does.
+_A clear and concise description of what the feature is and what it does._

 ## Actual/Current Behavior
-A clear and concise description of what is currently happening.
+_A clear and concise description of what is currently happening._

 ## Steps to Implement
-Add a list of the steps required to implement this feature
+_Add a list of the steps required to implement this feature_

 ## Epic Checklist
-Add a list of issues related to this epic
+_Add a list of issues related to this epic_
+- [ ] Issue #997
+- [ ] Issue #998
+- [ ] Issue #999

 ## Additional context
-Add any other context or screenshots about the feature request here.
+_Add any other context or screenshots about the feature request here._